Photo Credit: FRIED ELLIOTT / friedbits.com

 8.4.
 Results of election of fleet officers shall be filed promptly with the ISCYRA.

 8.5.
-Each fleet shall collect its members’ Association dues.
-Newly collected dues shall be forwarded each month to the ISCYRA together with the registration form.
+Each fleet shall collect its members’ Association dues or direct its members to join directly with ISCYRA.
+Fleets that collect dues shall forward these each month to the ISCYRA together with the registration form.

 8.6.
 Each fleet shall file an annual report with the ISCYRA during January.